zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-set-upgrade-policy.md

 ## Next steps
-Learn how to [change the upgrade policy](virtual-machine-scale-sets-change-upgrade-policy.md) of your Virtual Machine Scale Set.
+Learn how to [change the upgrade policy mode](virtual-machine-scale-sets-change-upgrade-policy.md) of your Virtual Machine Scale Set.